About Child Sexual Abuse

 All forms of child sexual abuse (CSA) are a profound violation of the human rights of the child and a crime under law and the impacts of this crime are far-reaching for children, families and communities.

-Research defines child sexual abuse as any sexual act between an adult and a minor or between two minors when one exerts power over the other; forcing, coercing or persuading a child to engage in any type of sexual act (including sexual acts).
+Research defines child sexual abuse as any sexual act between an adult and a minor or between two minors when one exerts power over the other; forcing, coercing or persuading a child to engage in any type of sexual act.
 It also includes non-contact acts such as exhibitionism, exposure to pornography, voyeurism and communication in a sexual manner by phone or online (Darkness2Light, cited in Dove & Miller, 2007).

 Sexual abuse can be physical, verbal or emotional in nature.
 It can include non-contact and contact activities and can involve a range of behaviours including but not limited to: